pedromussi1/MyMovieList/README.md

 <h2>Description</h2>

 <p>The goal of this project was to create a web application similar to MyAnimeList or Letterboxd, where user can have a profile filled with movie titles and their ratings for each title.
-I used datasets from Kaggle to populate a table in my database and used this database of available movies for the user to choose from and add to their respective list.</p>
+This project takes my experience from 'PernTodo' and 'JWT with PERN' and moves to a whole new level by combining their features and adding many more on top of it.
+I used datasets from Kaggle to populate a table in my database and used this database of available movies for the user to choose from and add to their respective list.
+I also added react-suggestion to create the drop-down list logic that is used on the application.</p>

 <h2>Languages and Utilities Used</h2>